 What do I mean by that title?
 Sometimes with our busyness with the “Daily Grind”, we can forget about our most important mission – prevention of a big event caused by an unanticipated fixed equipment mechanical integrity (FEMI) failure.
-Those big events are the ones that get a lot of media attention, cost tens-of-millions of dollars, cause significant losses of production & capacity, and worst of all, may result in fatalities.
-They are the ones on our risk matrix that are very high consequence, but relatively low likelihood.
-They are the ones that that are not about leak metrics, and typically only happen to a company once every 20+ years.
-They are the ones that involve such large ruptures that 30,000 pounds of highly hazardous fluids may be released in a matter of seconds.
+Those big events are the ones that get a lot of media attention, cost many tens of millions of dollars, cause big losses of production & capacity, and worst of all, may result in fatalities.
+They are the ones on our risk matrix that are very high consequence but relatively low likelihood.
+They are the ones that are not about leak metrics and typically only happen to a company once every 20+ years.
+They are the ones that involve such large ruptures where 30,000 pounds of highly hazardous fluids may be released in a matter of seconds.

-Surely we must continue to make progress on all 101 Essential Elements of FEMI, but not at the expense of losing sight of preventing the big one.
+Surely, we must continue to make progress on all 101 Essential Elements of FEMI, but not at the expense of losing sight of preventing the big one.
 The really big events could even threaten our “License to Operate”, or in other words, could cause so much media and jurisdictional attention that most of the entire operating site is shut down for long periods of time while government investigations and lawsuits proceed.
 They don’t happen very often, thank goodness, but that infrequency can lull us into complacency with regard to these big events.
-Remember that it was 17 years between the two catastrophic NASA events where they lost two space shuttles, the Columbia (2003) and the Challenger (1986), with seven crewmember fatalities in each loss.
+Remember that it was 17 years between the big NASA events where they lost two space shuttles, the Columbia (2003) and the Challenger (1986), with seven crew member fatalities in each loss.
 The second event hastened the end of the shuttle program.
 In between those two space disasters, NASA lost focus on some important lessons learned from the Challenger event.
-Have we also lost sight of some valuable lessons learned from some of the big events that have happened in the past in our industry?
+Might our industry also lose sight of some valuable lessons learned from some of the big events that have happened in the past in our industry?

-What are some of the reasons for these big events with which we need to be concerned?
+What are some of the reasons for these big events that we need to be concerned about?
 They involve things like:

 - Class 1 piping ruptures (remember the injection point failure on the US Gulf Coast in 1988 with seven lives lost?) or